 What kind of jobs will there be?
 Practically every kind-scientific, mechanical, artistic, business.
 They will be open to all kinds of people, young and old.
-But it is well to remember that television is going to move fast.
+But it is P. P. S.-How To Get a Job in Television 227 well to remember that television is going to move fast.
 It demands adaptability, quick thinking, and imagination.
 Much of the work will be done under heavy pressure in the actual broadcasting end of the industry, and techniques and methods will be changing constantly.
 The men and women who retain their mental youth and plasticity and who can work under heavy pressure without losing perspective or health will be the ones who go farthest.